darrenzou2000/Choose-Your-own-Adventure-Pirate/README.md

 ---

 ## [1a]
-Sails get ripped away by a strong gust of wind.
+While they attempt to pull down the sails, they get ripped awayapart by a strong gust of wind.
-The crew turns to the captain to see what there next approach should be.
+The crew then turn to the captain, to see what their next approach should be.
 As the captain stares at the torn sail he thinks to himself "We're screwed."

 **[2a]** The captain tells the crew to jump ship.